A. There are a number of ways to contribute to your MTAA super account:

 ‘After-tax contributions’ are those you make from your take home pay (once income tax has been deducted).

-You can make after-tax contributions as a regular direct debit from your bank account, as a lump sum amount or as a series of contributions.
+You can make after-tax contributions as a lump sum amount or as a series of contributions.
 Because this money comes from your after-tax pay, you don’t pay any contributions tax when the money goes into your super account.

 There are limits to the amount of after-tax (non-concessional) contributions you can make.
 Read more about contribution limits or refer to the Super Guide.